merovex-press/stranded-series/README.md

 ## WORLD + BACKGROUND

 The World + Background section outlines the world of your series going beyond the Where and When to encompass

-## CREATORS STATEMENT
-The Creators Statement is an opportunity to clearly and succinctly spell out the thematic and conceptual ideas and premise behind your series.
-What are the metaphors and philosophies embedded in your story?
-How do your characters reflect the questions you wish to explore?
-What are the underlying beliefs that drive the story?

-## LOOK AND FEEL
-The Look + Feel section details the intended visual aesthetics of your series.
-What is the Style of the show, how will it appear to audiences?
-What are the techniques, colours, compositions, and visual influences on the series?

-## VISUAL REFERENCES
-A visual gallery of images that provide a mood-board and visual guide to the aesthetic style of the show.
-Interiors, exteriors, tones, texture, style, costume and design.
-This may also include images and elements drawn from other productions or artists that ‘resonate’ with you as relevant or informative to your project.

 ## SERIES OUTLINE